-I serve by providing deep, transformational guidance and support for career changers using a unique approach I have developed and implemented over the years.
-It consists of deep inner transformation and strategic and powerful action.
+I offer deep, transformational guidance and support for career changers using a unique approach I have developed and implemented over the years.
+It consists of deep inner transformation and powerful action.

 I grew up in a small town in Italy – I lost track of how many times I was told I was too independent for a woman, or that I had to pretend to be less smart, so I wouldn’t make others uncomfortable.
 I wish I could say these comments did not affect me, but of course they did.
 I both determined to not let them stop me and felt extremely hurt inside, feeling I had to choose between living at my full potential or being loved.
 Underneath it all, though, there was this powerful call… and I sensed from a young age that I was meant to answer it.